The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 To summarize, the author of the study suggests that variable rates are the better choice much of the time, but locking into a fixed-rate mortgage at the right time can result in mortgage rate savings.
 We will address the variable rate lock in feature, later in this article.

-Some will point to higher interest rates during the 1980s and 1990s, and the current 2022 – 2023 rate increases as a reason to avoid a variable rate.
-This thinking is understandable, however, as we will review below, we live in a very different, debt-laden economy now whereby the effects of a 1% higher Central Bank rate can have over 3 times the economic impact as a 1% higher rate did in the 1980s.
+Some will point to higher interest rates during the 1980s and 1990s, and the recent 2022 – 2023 rate increases as a reason to avoid a variable rate.
+This thinking is understandable, however, as we will review below, we live in a very different, debt-laden economy now whereby the effects of a 1% higher Central Bank rate can have 3-5 times the economic impact as a 1% higher rate did in the 1980s.
 Indeed, adjusted to inflation, private and public debt levels are currently more than 3 times higher than in the 1980s.

 For example, a house in the 1970s and 1980s may cost $40,000 with a $30,000 mortgage.
 Today, an average house in Canada costs well over $400,000 with many mortgages over $300,000.
 In the GVA and GTA, these numbers are more exaggerated.